Migrate to Azure file shares

 Important

-If you're migrating on-premises file servers to Azure File Sync, set the ACLs for the root directory of the file share before copying a large number of files, as changes to permissions for root ACLs can take up to a day to propagate if done after a large file migration.
+If you're migrating on-premises file servers to Azure Files, set the ACLs for the root directory of the file share before copying a large number of files, as changes to permissions for root ACLs can take a long time to propagate if done after a large file migration.

-A user of Active Directory, which is their on-premises domain controller, can natively access an Azure file share.
-So can a user of Azure Active Directory Domain Services (Azure AD DS).
+Users that leverage Active Directory Domain Services (AD DS) as their on-premises domain controller can natively access an Azure file share.
+So can users of Microsoft Entra Domain Services.
 Each uses their current identity to get access based on share permissions and on file and folder ACLs.
 This behavior is similar to a user connecting to an on-premises file share.

-Learn more about on-premises Active Directory authentication and Azure AD DS authentication for Azure file shares.
+Learn more about on-premises Active Directory authentication and Microsoft Entra Domain Services authentication for Azure file shares.

 Migration guides